 - Do not eat grapefruit or drink grapefruit juice while you are using this medicine.

 Warnings While Using This Medicine:

 - Do not let the patch get too hot.
-It may release too much medicine too quickly.
 Avoid direct sunlight, and do not use a heating pad, electric blanket, heated water bed, sauna, sun lamp, or hot tub.
-Call your doctor if you have a fever higher than 102 degrees.
+Call your doctor if you have a fever higher than 102 degrees F.

 - Be careful about letting other people come in contact with your patch.
-The patch could stick to someone else, such as when you hug them or when someone helps you put the patch on.
-Wash off any medicine that gets on another person right away with clear water.
+If any medicine gets on another person, wash it off right away with water.

 - This medicine can be habit-forming.
 Do not use more than your prescribed dose.
 Call your doctor if you think your medicine is not working.